 The principal activity of the Company is that of an investment holding company.
-The principal activity of the Group, trading as "AMS", is the provision of talent acquisition and talent management services predominantly under long-term contracts.
+The principal activity of the Group, trading as Alexander Mann Solutions until January 2021, and subsequently as "AMS", is the provision of talent acquisition and talent management services predominantly under long-term contracts.

-The subsidiaries principally affecting the results or net liabilities of the Group in the year are listed in note 32 to the financial statements.
+The subsidiaries principally affecting the results or net liabilities of the Group in the year are listed in note 31 to the financial statements